Learn More and ApplyAmerican Studies (BA)

 American Studies courses are methodologically grounded in many different areas of cultural studies including media studies, material culture, visual literacy, critical race theory, and gender/sexuality studies.
 Students are expected to gain competency in American cultural studies by mastering the theoretical and intellectual frameworks of their concentrations and by learning to interpret and analyze primary documents.

-Students in history, communication, anthropology, political science, sociology, English and other interdisciplinary programs find it beneficial to double major or minor in American Studies.
+Students in history, communication, anthropology, political science, sociology, English and interdisciplinary programs such as Women's and Gender Studies, African and Black Diaspora Studies, and LGBTQ Studies find it beneficial to double major or minor in American Studies.
 Students who pursue Americans Studies are well prepared for graduate work in the humanities as well as professional training in law, business, and other fields.
 Most of our graduates go on to pursue post-graduate degrees.

 Program Requirements Quarter Hours